alexdelorenzo/awful.py/README.md

 ### Threads and LastRead

-If thread.unread is True, call thread.read()
+If thread.unread is True, call thread.read().
+Attribute access will call read() implicitly.

 ```python
 In [26]: random_thread = the_pos.threads.popitem()[-1]